When was Danske Bank founded?

 Danske Bank is domiciled in Denmark, where it is the largest bank, with nearly 30 pct. of the market.
 Danske Bank

-considers northern Europe to be its primary market.
+considers the Nordic countries and Northern Ireland to be its primary market.

-Sampo Bank, Finland and the Baltics (2007).
 The Group is also represented in Hamburg, Luxembourg and Warsaw.
-With substantial retail

 banking operations in these markets, the Group is one of the leading financial players in the region.